-'Storm Lake' Documentary Depicts The Triumph And Struggle Of A Local Newspaper
+'Storm Lake' documentary depicts the triumph and struggle of a local newspaper

 (SOUNDBITE OF MUSIC)

-DAVIES: If you'd like to catch up on FRESH AIR interviews you missed, like with Colson Whitehead about his new heist novel "Harlem Shuffle" or with science writer Mary Roach about what happens when animals break the law, check out our podcast.
-You'll find lots of FRESH AIR interviews there.

-FRESH AIR's executive producer is Danny Miller.
-Our technical director and engineer is Audrey Bentham, with additional engineering support from Al Banks.
-Our interviews and reviews are produced and edited by Amy Salit, Phyllis Myers, Roberta Shorrock, Sam Briger, Lauren Krenzel, Heidi Saman, Therese Madden, Ann Marie Baldonado, Seth Kelley and Kayla Lattimore.
-Our digital media producer is Molly Seavy-Nesper.
-Thea Chaloner directed today's show.
+DAVIES: FRESH AIR's executive producer is Danny Miller.
+Our engineer and technical director is Audrey Bentham, with additional engineering support from Joyce Lieberman and Julian Herzfeld.
+Our interviews and reviews are produced and edited by Amy Salit, Phyllis Myers, Sam Briger, Lauren Krenzel, Heidi Saman, Therese Madden, Ann Marie Baldonado, Thea Chaloner, Seth Kelley and Kayla Lattimore.
+Our producer of digital media is Molly Seavy-Nesper.
+Roberta Shorrock directs the show.
 For Terry Gross, I'm Dave Davies.
-[POST BROADCAST CORRECTION: In an earlier version of this story, while discussing health insurance rate increases for the Storm Lake Times, host Dave Davies mistakenly said that insurance costs that an employer pays are influenced by the health care utilization of the employees in the company, so that serious illnesses among a few employees can cause large rate increases for everyone in the firm.
-In fact, the Affordable Care Act changed the rules so that rates for workers in small companies are now based primarily on the experience of all those insured in the relevant geographical rating area, not just the experience of those in the company in question.]
 Transcript provided by NPR, Copyright NPR.